burritojustice/california-as-an-island/README.md

 https://searchworks.stanford.edu/view/9917574

-This implies there were secret Spanish maps with California as an island floating around (like, literally, taken from captured ships) which makes you wonder if this was a giant disinformation game being played by Spain to invalidate Sir Francis Drake...

-Not to be outdone, [Antonio de Herrera y Tordesillas](https://en.wikipedia.org/wiki/Antonio_de_Herrera_y_Tordesillas), a Spanish historian who published a history of Americas in 1601 with this map of California as a peninsula...
+(This implies there were secret Spanish maps with California as an island floating around (like, literally, taken from captured ships) which does makes you wonder if this was a giant disinformation game being played by Spain to invalidate Sir Francis Drake.
+Signs that this got out of hand include [Antonio de Herrera y Tordesillas](https://en.wikipedia.org/wiki/Antonio_de_Herrera_y_Tordesillas), a Spanish historian.
+He published a history of Americas in 1601 with this map of California as a peninsula...

 ![1601 California as a peninsula via Herrera](1601%20California%20as%20a%20peninsula%20Herrera.jpg)

-...published a map of California as an island in a reprint of his book in 1622, via Colijn.
+...but then included a map of California as an island in a reprint of his book in 1622, via Colijn.

 ![California as an island Herrera 1622](1622%20California%20as%20an%20Island%20Herrara.png)